1930s/skull/example/README.md

-# example
+# Skull Example

-A description of this package.
+A simple example of using [Skull](https://github.com/michaelnisi/skull).